Erich Uelmen: Philadelphia Phillies

 On January 4, 2023, Uelmen was traded to the Philadelphia Phillies in exchange for cash considerations.
 Uelmen was optioned to the Triple-A Lehigh Valley IronPigs to begin the 2023 season.
 He made only one appearance for Philadelphia, surrendering four runs on three hits with one strikeouts across an inning of work.
 On September 30, Uelmen was placed on the 60–day injured list with a right flexor strain, ending his season.
 Following the season on November 6, Uelmen was removed from the 40–man roster and sent outright to Triple–A Lehigh Valley.
 He elected free agency the same day.

 Arizona Diamondbacks

 On June 4, 2024, Uelmen signed a minor league contract with the Arizona Diamondbacks.
 In 25 appearances split between the Triple-A Reno Aces and rookie-level Arizona Complex League Diamondbacks, he compiled an aggregate 1-0 record and 5.58 ERA with 28 strikeouts across 30 2/3 innings pitched.
 Uelmen elected free agency following the season on November 4.

 High Point Rockers

 On April 16, 2025, Uelmen signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+Uelmen made 17 appearances (16 starts) for the Rockers, compiling a 6-4 record and 3.83 ERA with 65 strikeouts over 80 innings of work.

+Saraperos de Saltillo

+On April 18, 2026, Uelmen signed with the Saraperos de Saltillo of the Mexican League.